-At the request of Renergen Limited (Renergen), MHA Petroleum Consultants (MHA) has conducted an update to its March 2018 independent assessment of the unconventional methane and helium reserves and resources in the Tetra4 Virginia Gas Field, located in the Free State of the Republic of South Africa.
-This evaluation is primarily an economic update, based on the analysis methodology described herein using technical and economic data supplied by Tetra4, has an effective date of March 1, 2019.
-Material changes to this report are the inclusion of the HDR-1 well as a Proved Developed Producing well, updated CAPEX and OPEX costs, updated currency exchange rates, and an updated field development plan.
-Ongoing work by Tetra4 that may have a positive future impact that is discussed within this report includes the evaluation of a shallow conventional "White Sandstone" play, increased evaluation and definition of the helium market, and future potential of the South Africa liquid fuels market.
+At the request of Renergen Limited (hereinafter referred to as "Renergen"), Sproule Incorporated ("Sproule"), an independent sub-surface consultancy based in Calgary, Canada, has conducted an independent update to its April 2019 assessment of the unconventional methane and helium reserves and resources in Tetra4's Virginia Gas Field, on the production right 24/04/07PR, located in the Free State of the Republic of South Africa.
+This evaluation is both a geologic and an economic update, based on the analysis methodology described herein using technical and economic data supplied by Tetra4, a wholly owned subsidiary of Renergen, and has an effective date of September 1, 2021.
+Material changes to this report are the inclusion of the 5 newly completed wells, the initial flow testing of two wells with new "slant completions", a more detailed sub-surface geologic model, updated CAPEX and OPEX costs, updated currency exchange rates, new gas sales agreements and an updated field development plan.

-This evaluation includes estimates of recoverable methane and helium volumes from Proved Developed Non-Producing wells (PDNP's), Proved Undeveloped locations (PUDs), total proved, probable, and possible reserves.
-MHA has now added the HDR-1 well as a Proved Developed Producing reserve (PDPs) due to the established history of production and sales of gas to the Megabus fleet.
+This evaluation includes estimates of recoverable methane and helium volumes from Proved Reserves including Proved Developed Producing wells (PDP), Proved Developed Non-Producing wells (PDNP's) and Proved Undeveloped locations (PUDs).
+In addition to the total Proved Reserves, Probable, and Possible reserves are also estimated.
 Associated pre-tax net present value of future income for selected discount rates are presented for Reserves volumes.
-MHA has estimated the volumes of Contingent Resources, those volumes of gases that are discovered but are not yet considered commercially viable for extraction due to one or more contingencies.
-MHA has also estimated the volumes of Prospective Resources, those volumes of gases that are undiscovered, but the likelihood of their existence can be estimated.
+Sproule has estimated the volumes of Contingent Resources, those volumes of gases that are discovered but are not yet considered commercially viable for extraction due to one or more contingencies.
+Sproule has also estimated the volumes of Prospective Resources, those volumes of gases that are undiscovered, but the likelihood of their existence can be estimated.
 Prospective Resources thus carry significant exploration risk.
-All Prospective Resources volumes presented in this report are un-risked.
-The estimates of reserves and future net revenue for individual properties may not reflect the same confidence level as estimates of reserves and future net revenue for all properties, due to the effects of aggregation.
-Further, estimates of Net Present Value, either discounted or undiscounted, are a calculation of the reserve value at a given date and are not a representation of the fair market value of the company or corporation owning working interest in the project.
+The estimates of Reserves and future net revenue for individual properties may not reflect the same confidence level as estimates of Net Present Value, either discounted or undiscounted, are a calculation of the Reserve value at a given date and are not a representation of the fair market value of a company or corporation owning a working interest in the project.

-Resource and reserve estimates and associated economics contained in this report are prepared in accordance with the Society of Petroleum Engineers (SPE) Petroleum Resources Management (PRMS) guidance and provides a Technical Value, defined as an assessment of a mineral asset's future net economic benefit at the valuation date under a set of assumptions deemed most appropriate by a practitioner excluding any premium or discount to account for market considerations.
-These estimates are aligned with the Australian Stock Exchange (ASX) rules in conjunction with the SPE PRMS guidance and specific additional rules.
-Our evaluation based upon data supplied by Tetra4, supplemented where necessary by MHA's corporate awareness of current South African industry costs and best practices.
+The independent Reserve and Resource estimates and associated economics contained in this report are prepared in accordance with the Society of Petroleum Engineers (SPE) Petroleum Resources Management (PRMS) guidance and provides a Technical Value, defined as an assessment of a mineral asset's future net economic benefit at the valuation date under a set of assumptions deemed most appropriate by a practitioner excluding any premium or discount to account for market considerations.
+These estimates are also in accordance with both the Australian Stock Exchange (ASX) rules (specifically Listing Rule 05 for Oil and Gas Companies) and the Johannesburg SAMOG code for oil and gas reporting in conjunction with the SPE PRMS guidance and specific additional rules.
+Sproule's evaluation is based upon data supplied by Tetra4, supplemented where necessary by Sproule's corporate awareness of current South African industry costs and best practices.